DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

  500 https://download.docker.com/linux/ubuntu xenial/stable amd64 Packages
      origin download.docker.com
 ```

 ---

 ## Install Docker
-###### this needs to be done on all of your droplets
+###### this needs to be done on all of your Droplets

 ```bash
 apt-get install -y docker-ce=17.03.2~ce-0~ubuntu-xenial
 ```
 https://goo.gl/VpnyyJ

-We can't use the newest Docker Release as even the newest Kubernetes Version
+We can't use the latest Docker release as even the most recent Kubernetes version
 only supports Docker 17.03.

 ---

 ## Check if Docker is running
-###### this can be done on all of your droplets
+###### this can be done on all of your Droplets

 ```bash
 docker info
 docker ps
 ```

-`docker info` should give you some useful information about docker's current status
+`docker info` should give you some useful information about Docker's current status

 ---

-## Prepare Kubernetes Installation
+## Prepare Kubernetes installation
-###### this needs to be done on all of your droplets
+###### this needs to be done on all of your Droplets

-We need another APT Repository to get
+We need yet another APT Repository to get
-* kubeadm - which we will use to bootstrap our Cluster
+* kubeadm - which we will use to bootstrap our cluster
-* kubelet - this is the Node's agent which manages your Pods
+* kubelet - which is the node's agent which manages your PODs
-* kubectl - which is the universal command line client to manage your Cluster
+* kubectl - which is the universal command line client to manage your cluster

 ```bash
-apt-get update && apt-get install -y apt-transport-https curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg \
+apt-get update && apt-get install -y apt-transport-https

+curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg \
     | apt-key add -

 cat <<EOF >/etc/apt/sources.list.d/kubernetes.list
+deb http://apt.kubernetes.io/ kubernetes-xenial main EOF

+apt-get update

-deb http://apt.kubernetes.io/ kubernetes-xenial main EOF apt-get update apt-get install -y kubelet kubeadm kubectl
+apt-get install -y kubelet kubeadm kubectl

 ```
 https://goo.gl/fSCgrQ

 ---

 ## Check if all nessecary tools are installed
-###### this can be to be done on all of your droplets
+###### this can be to be done on all of your Droplets

 ```bash
 kubeadm version
 kubectl version
 kubelet --version # note the two dashes, don't forget them!
 ```

 Every command should output it's Version

 ---

-## Initialize the Kubernetes Cluster
+## Initialize the Kubernetes cluster
-###### this **only** needs to be done on your first droplet, k8s-workshop-x-01
+###### this **only** needs to be done on your first Droplet, k8s-workshop-x-01

-Now, we need to bootstrap our Cluster.
+Now, we need to bootstrap our cluster.
 We'll check the meaning of the cryptic option later...
 ```bash
 kubeadm init --pod-network-cidr=192.168.0.0/16
 ```
 https://goo.gl/7n8RPK

-This might take some time and will print a lot of lines.
+Running this command might take some time and will print a lot of output.

 Please copy the line starting with `kubeadm join --token....` to a local text editor, we'll need it soon!

 ---

-###### this **only** needs to be done on your first droplet, k8s-workshop-x-01
+###### this **only** needs to be done on your first Droplet, k8s-workshop-x-01
 kubeadm init generates a yaml-formatted configuration file, we'll need to point our command line tools to it's location
 ```
 export KUBECONFIG=/etc/kubernetes/admin.conf